Safety and Emergencies

 - Lock your door every time you leave your room and when you are sleeping.

-- Know the other residents on the floor and report suspicious people to the Department of Safety and Security, ext.
+- Know the other residents on the floor and report suspicious people to the Department of Public Safety, ext.
 4064.

 - Never prop open a locked door and don't admit people that you don't know into the building.

-- If you are aware of lights, doors, windows, or locks in need of repair report them to Residential Life or Safety and Security.
+- If you are aware of lights, doors, windows, or locks in need of repair report them to Residential Life or Public Safety.

 - Do not keep large amounts of cash in your room.